 - Comfortable shoes that are not tight around your foot

 - Shoes that offer support

 Treatment of corns involves removing the dead skin that has built up in the specific area of the foot.
 Consult with Our doctor to determine the best treatment option for your case of corns.

-If you have any questions please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Corns: What Are They, and How Do You Get Rid of Them